Man is Shot and Killed by the Officers He Called to Help Search for Stolen Bike. Is it a Livable Streets Issue?

 The digital documentation of these kinds of incidents is making it harder and harder for people to ignore the structural nature of the problem.
 The nation is finally beginning to have some of the painful but necessary conversations about the way people of color are policed in the public space.

 But livability advocates still seem reluctant to bring these issues into their policy conversations.
-Even when these issues are raised, the discussions often veer back toward calls for better enforcement of traffic laws and a focus on curbing bad driver behavior rather than calling out the institutionalization of discrimination in our city structures and policies or exploring options for improving the relationship between law enforcement and communities of color as a way to make streets more inviting and accessible for all.
+Even when these issues are raised, the discussions often veer back toward calls for better enforcement of traffic laws and a focus on curbing bad driver behavior rather than calling out the institutionalization of discrimination in our city structures and policies or seeking to engage issues of trust between law enforcement and communities of color as a way to make streets more inviting and accessible for all.

-It frustrated me then and it frustrates me now, as I watch the recently-released video (below) of Diaz Zeferino trying to shield cyclists Mendez and Jose Garcia and explain to officers that they were the ones that had called the officers for help.
-Someone else had stolen his brother’s bike from outside a drugstore at 2 that morning.
+It frustrated me then and it frustrates me now, as I watch the recently-released video (below) of Díaz Zeferino trying to shield cyclists Acevedo Méndez and José García and explain to officers that they were the ones that had called the officers for help.
+Someone else had stolen his brother's bike from outside a drugstore at 2 that morning. [warning: the footage is graphic]

-I understood why the officers were tense and on alert in the video.
-Thanks to the dispatcher’s miscommunication of the incident as a “robbery,” the officers were under the mistaken impression that force may have been used in the theft of the bike.
+The officers were tense and on alert and, thanks to the dispatcher's miscommunication of the incident as a "robbery," they were under the mistaken impression that force may have been used in the theft of the bike.
 So they did not know whether or not the two men they detained on bikes were armed.

-Prior to the start of the video, Diaz Zeferino — who had been searching for the stolen bike on foot — had run toward Sergeant Christopher Cuff (the first officer on the scene) and the detained cyclists with his hands out in front of him.
-Garcia and Mendez testified he had explained to officers that the cyclists were not the suspects the officers were searching for.
+Prior to the start of the video, Díaz Zeferino -- who had been searching for the stolen bike on foot -- had run toward Sergeant Christopher Cuff (the first officer on the scene) and the detained cyclists with his hands out in front of him.
+García and Acevedo Méndez testified he had explained to officers that the cyclists were not the suspects the officers were searching for.

 It's incredibly hard to watch.

-And hard to believe that two unarmed guys could end up shot — one of them dead — just for trying to help a friend and brother find his stolen bike.
+And hard to believe that two unarmed men could end up shot -- one of them dead -- just for trying to help a friend and brother find his stolen bike.

 This treatment of people of color as suspicious and threatening, as Fried and the commenter who originally inspired this post argue, is indeed a product of racism and bias.
 It goes beyond the arena of planning and the public space, and so must its solutions.
 Of this there is no question.